 The primary goal of preparing your images is to find the balance between the smallest file size and acceptable quality.
 There is more than one way to perform almost all of these optimisations.
-One of the most popular tools ways is to compress them before uploading to the website.
-This can be done usually using programs like Adobe Photoshop or Affinity Photo.
-Some of these tasks can also be performed using plugins, which we will go into more below.
+One of the most popular tools ways is to compress them before uploading them to the website.
+This can be done using programs like Adobe Photoshop or Affinity Photo.
+Some of these tasks can also be performed using plugins, which we will discuss below.

-Two primary things to consider are the image file format and type of compression you use.
+To see what works best, you must experiment with each image and file format.
+Two primary things to consider are the image file format and the type of compression you use.
 By choosing the right combination of image file format and compression, you can reduce your image size by as much as five times.
-You will have to experiment with each image and file format to see what works best.

 Before you start modifying your images, make sure you have chosen the best file type.
 There are several types of files you can use: